 "Most women said they felt reborn, just as Lina had said when she braved that first new look.
 This is what inspired Joe to pursue this project and set up the charity, HAIR REBORN."

-For further details about the service please visit our What To Expect page.
+For further details about the service please visit our What We Provide page.